Terms of transport

 8. Undelivered Goods: Goods are held if there is a problem with delivery because of rejection, an unknown consignee or because the consignee cannot be found; when the goods are returned to the branch an "undelivered goods" process is opened and the sender is immediately informed.
 After the sender has been informed of the undelivered goods, an agreed number of days will pass, and if the sender has not provided precise instructions in writing by then, the goods will be returned to the sender.
 Expenses related to the undelivered goods process will be charged as agreed.

 9. Validity of the Offer - Explicit cancellation clause: the validity of the offer is subject to a copy of the tariff contract being returned bearing the two acceptance signatures; the contract may be cancelled at any time giving 30 days' notice.
 Failure to make the agreed number of shipments will lead to the quotation being revised.
 Failure to pay for the shipments on the agreed due dates will lead to the immediate cancellation of this agreement.
 This clause should be accepted as an explicit cancellation clause.
-The terms concerning the length of validity of the tariffs are given on the first page under "Tariff valid from / to", but the clauses of the contract remain valid if the service is continued beyond the due date, and will lapse only following notice being given as explained above.
+The terms concerning the length of validity of the tariffs are given under "Tariff valid from / to", but the clauses of the contract remain valid if the service is continued beyond the due date, and will lapse only following notice being given as explained above.